luigoalma/nimdsphax/README.md

 # nimdpshax

-An altered version of nimhax to pwn dsp with an emulated ps:ps service and exploit kernel
+An altered version of nimhax to pwn dsp with an emulated ps:ps service, set GPUPROT and exploit kernel.

 # Required sysmodule versions